panchenhui/Foodie/README.md

-# Foodie - INF Project
+# Foodie - INF551 Project
-This is the project for the course INF.
+This is the project for the course INF551.
 ---

 ## How to run